REFInd

 rEFInd is a boot manager for UEFI and EFI-based machines.
 It can be used to boot multiple operating systems that are installed on a single non-volatile device.
 It also provides a way to launch UEFI applications.

 It was forked from discontinued rEFIt in 2012, with 0.2.0 as its first release.

-rEFind supports x86, x86-64, and AArch64 architecture.
+rEFInd supports the IA-32, x86-64, and AArch64 architectures.